TechnionTDK/jngram/README.md

 each ngram in the text that corresponds to "Bibi" or "Bibi Netanyahu", and the identifier "TRUMP" to ngrams corresponding to "Donald Trump" or "Trump".

-Note that after this tagging process, the ngramDocument will contain some duplicates.
+Note that after this tagging process, the NgramDocument will contain some duplicates.
 For example, the ngram of size two "Bibi Netanyahu" will point to "BIBI" where the ngram "Bibi" within it will also point to "BIBI".
 We will remove the duplicates afterwards.

-For adding tags to ngrams, we use another interface called *SpanTagger*:
+For adding tags to ngrams, we use another interface called *NgramTagger*:
 ```
-public interface SpanTagger {
+public interface NgramTagger {
-    public List<String> tag(Span s);
+    public List<String> tag(Ngram ng);
-    public boolean isCandidate(Span s);
+    public boolean isCandidate(Ngram ng);
 }
 ```
 We should implement the first *tag* method to return a list with "BIBI" for ngrams such as "Bibi" and "Bibi Netanyahu", and a list with "TRUMP" for ngrams such as "Donald Trump" and "Trump".
-Again, for the tagging to take place, the tagger object should be added to the SpannedDocument object:
+Again, for the tagging to take place, the tagger object should be added to the NgramDocument object:
 ```
 doc.add(tagger);
 doc.tag();